 The tooth root sits below the gumline and helps anchor the tooth in the jawbone.
-An exposed root can indicate damage to the gums or teeth.
+An exposed root, which may poke through the gum, can indicate damage to the gums or teeth.

 When a tooth root is no longer concealed by the gums, this can trigger sensitivity and pain.
 Without treatment, it may lead to infection and other complications.

 This article describes the causes and symptoms of an exposed tooth root, as well as various treatments and signs that a trip to a dentist is necessary.

 Only about half of a tooth is visible in the mouth.
 The rest sits below the gumline and anchors the tooth in the jawbone.
 This concealed part of the tooth is called the “root.”

 All teeth have at least one root, but some have two or three.
 Each root resembles a prong.
 Like the rest of the tooth, the root contains nerves and sensitive tissue.
 When the root is exposed to the air, it can become damaged and cause intense pain.

 Many dental issues can cause tooth pain and sensitivity.
 If the teeth look thinner near the gums, or if one or more prong-like projections are visible, the issue may be an exposed tooth root.